IMPORTANT UPDATES

 If you’ve ever pulled a snug onesie over a newborn baby’s head, you know how impossibly soft those little skulls are.

-It’s no surprise that putting a newborn to sleep on her back—an absolute must to prevent sudden infant death syndrome (SIDS)—can lead to skull flatness over time.
+It’s no surprise that putting a newborn to sleep on their back—an absolute must to prevent sudden infant death syndrome (SIDS)—can lead to skull flatness over time.
 Also known as plagiocephaly, flat head syndrome is common (a 2013 study found that almost half of all 2-month-olds have it) but is often preventable with a few good habits.
 And unlike SIDS, it’s not life-threatening.

 Preventing a Flat Head Baby Carrier